Nel blu, dipinto di blu: Legacy

+Randy Newman quoted the Italian lyrics in his song "Kathleen (Catholicism Made Easy)" on his 1977 album Little Criminals.
+Newman's own lyrics state (incorrectly) that the Italian "means you love him and he loves you."

+In 1986, David Bowie recorded a version of the song, sung entirely in Italian, for the film Absolute Beginners and its accompanying soundtrack album.

 In 1989, Gipsy Kings recorded an up-tempo rumba flamenca version of the song, with lyrics partly in Italian and partly in Spanish.
 Their version topped the Billboard Hot Latin Songs chart in April 1990 and reached number 86 in the UK chart.
-It also charted in France and the Netherlands, peaking at number 16 and at number 26 respectively.
+It also charted in France and the Netherlands, peaking at number 16 and at number 26 and also, earn a platinum award in Spain. respectively.
+The music video won two awards in the Latin field, one for the group (Best Duo or Group) and Best Director for Markus Blunder.

+In 1991, Barry White covered the song for his album Put Me in Your Mix.
+In this version, the first verse is sung in Italian, the second verse is in English, and the chorus and bridges are in both languages.
+Near the end, he credits Domenico Modugno as the writer and original performer.

+In 2003, Vitamin C recorded a pop cover for the soundtrack for The Lizzie McGuire Movie which was recorded in both English and Italian.

+In 2006, G4 recorded a cover for their third album Act Three.

 In February 2010, a cover of the song performed by Italian singer Simona Galeandro won the international competition of the 2010 Viña del Mar International Song Festival.

 One year later, a version of the song performed by Emma Marrone was included in the soundtrack of the Italian movie Benvenuti al Nord, directed by Luca Miniero.
 Marrone's cover reached number 70 on the Italian Singles Chart.

+Ann-Margret covered the song on her 2023 album, Born to Be Wild.

+In June 2024, David Bisbal covered the song as "Andaré" in an advertising campaign for AENA.

+Lucio Corsi covered the song as a duet with Topo Gigio at the Sanremo Music Festival 2025 in which he ultimately placed second.